TassieBruce/mplot-pybind/README.md

 ```
 sudo apt install clang
 ```
-for clang.
-Make sure the compiler is capable of the standard `c++17`, which is the case for either compiler packaged with Debian 10 (buster, released in July 2019) or later.
+for `clang++`.
+Make sure the compiler is capable of the standard `c++17`, which started with `g++` version 8 and `clang` version 5.
+This is the case for either compiler packaged with Debian 10 (buster, released in July 2019) or later and recent Debian-derived distributions such as Ubuntu.

 ## pybind11